 It became traditional to give a rose and a book to a loved one and annual literary competitions were held to stimulate young people to cultivate, respect and take a delight in the Catalan literature and language, a tradition which inspired UNESCO to declare this date the International Day of the Book.

-Offer your lady a rose, buy your man a book (or the other way round) in the streets and ‘places’ of Perpignan on 23rd April when they turn into a hive of culture and literature, as bookstalls set up on the quai Vauban, place Gambetta, and place Arago.
-Watch out for the blessing of the roses, wine tasting, book signings….
+Offer your loved one a rose and/or a book in the streets and ‘places’ of Perpignan and throughout the region and watch out for many ,culture and literary events (COVID permitting), with bookstalls set up on the quai Vauban, place Gambetta, and place Arago.
+Watch out for the blessing of the roses, wine tasting, book signings and more…